mandrecut/santa_net/README.md

 \pi^* = \text{arg}\min_{\pi} \sum_{n=0}^{N-2} d(x_{\pi(n)},x_{\pi(n+1)}) + d(x_{\pi(N-1),\pi(0)}).
 $$

-Currently there are very efficient software solutions for this problem [].
+Currently there are very efficient software solutions for this problem.
 However, we have identified several insurmountable obstacles:
  \item The TSP solution would require an impossible large sled to build (bigger than Noah's arch) in order to carry all the gifts, since in the TSP framework once the delivery beggins, the sled must follow the optimal tour and it cannot return to the base.
  \item The reindeer team has a limited horsepower and it cannot pull such a large sled.